 This year, try thinking more about what it means to be healthy to you.

 Think in terms of more organization and small changes.
 These healthy plans can be easier to maintain.
-These small successes can lead to a healthier, happier you over time.
+And small successes can lead to a healthier, happier you over time.

-Here are six small changes and healthy living tips that can lead to better health overall.
+Try these small changes and healthy living tips that can lead to better health overall.

 I like making resolutions about adding things that make my life richer, not just taking away bad habits.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.